psarnow/colorado-dow/README.md

 * Model testing
 * Release web service to analyze new data

-Begin with using historical data to predict Elk populations.
-I will then be able to use that data to predict CPW draw results, and harvest results.
+Begin with using historical data and forecasted weather to predict Elk Harvest.
+I will then be able to use that data to predict Population and other hunt results.

 ## Phase IV -- Prescriptive Analytics (How can we make it happen)
 What can we influence?
 This is probably something CPW performs for future year’s regulations.